-A new twelve-month Master’s Program in Infectious Disease and Global Health (MS-IDGH) at Cummings School has been created to address a critical need.
+A twelve-month Master’s Program in Infectious Disease and Global Health (MS-IDGH) at Cummings School was created to address a critical need.
 Emergence of new or increasingly virulent infectious agents, antimicrobial resistance, and the risk of deliberate dissemination of biothreat agents are serious evolving threats to human health.
 With the exponential increase of human and animal populations, international travel, and the shrinking of wildlife habitat, the risk of “pathogen spillover” from wild to domestic animals and humans is a serious public health crisis (Ebola, SARS, Avian Flu, Nipah virus, MERS, others).
 These threats have become a major focus for research institutions, and for disease surveillance, investigation, and control by governments and international agencies.
 This program, with deference to the One Health Initiative, is strategically located at Cummings School of Veterinary Medicine at Tufts University.
 The IDGH faculty is devoted to the investigation of human infectious diseases.

 The program features many unique elements: